 Use your head.
 WEAR A HELMET.
 This is compulsory anyway.
 A reflective vest and/or ankle reflectors are essential at all times.
 Cycling mittens/gloves are good to protect your hands and cushion vibrations from the road.
 Cycling shoes that can be secured to the pedals are much better for performance.

-Don't ride at night without lights and be VERY careful when riding into the sun or at dusk.
+Satisfactory lights - front and back are compulsory for night riding - be VERY careful when riding into the sun or at dusk.
 Always keep as left as practical on the road and be aware of traffic and consequences.

 On the subject of gears, be careful not to ride too high a gear.
 Try to count your pedal revolutions every now and again, at approximately 80-90rpm, ie.count your revolutions for 30 seconds and multiply by 2.